visgl/probe.gl/dev-docs/README.md

 ## IDEAS

-* Save probes to local storage and comare runs
+* Save probes to local storage and compare runs
 * Read options from node command line
 * Read options from URL query string (when hash is used by app router)
 * Detect production builds and automatically disable